349.151 Gambling Control Board.

 (15) to delegate to a compliance review group of the board the authority to investigate alleged violations, issue consent orders, and initiate contested cases on behalf of the board;

-(16) to order organizations, distributors, manufacturers, bingo halls, and gambling managers to take corrective actions; and
+(16) to order organizations, distributors, distributor salespersons, manufacturers, bingo halls, linked bingo game providers, and gambling managers to take corrective actions; and

 (17) to take all necessary steps to ensure the integrity of and public confidence in lawful gambling.

-(b) The board, or director if authorized to act on behalf of the board, may by citation assess any organization, distributor, employee eligible to make sales on behalf of a distributor, manufacturer, bingo hall licensee, or gambling manager a civil penalty of not more than $500 per violation for a failure to comply with any provision of this chapter or any rule adopted or order issued by the board.
-Any organization, distributor, bingo hall licensee, gambling manager, or manufacturer assessed a civil penalty under this paragraph may request a hearing before the board.
+(b) The board, or director if authorized to act on behalf of the board, may by citation assess any organization, distributor, employee eligible to make sales on behalf of a distributor, manufacturer, bingo hall licensee, linked bingo game provider, or gambling manager a civil penalty of not more than $500 per violation for a failure to comply with any provision of this chapter or any rule adopted or order issued by the board.
+Any organization, distributor, bingo hall licensee, gambling manager, linked bingo game provider, or manufacturer assessed a civil penalty under this paragraph may request a hearing before the board.
 Appeals of citations imposing a civil penalty are not subject to the provisions of the Administrative Procedure Act.

-(c) All fees and penalties received by the board must be deposited in the general fund.
+(c) All penalties received by the board must be deposited in the general fund.

 Subd.
 4a.
 MS 1989 Supp Repealed, 1990 c 590 art 1 s 55